GoNeuralAI/neural-subnet/README.md

 - Version 2 will extend to validate the miners’ generation capacity as well as quality.
 We will include additional synapses like “Discovery”, “Feedback”.
 “Discovery” synapse will ask miners for their generation capacity which will incentivize miners include multi-GPUs to increase generation capacity.
 “Feedback” synapse will let miners get feedback from their generation results to further improve their generation results.

-Further subnet roadmap should be discussed among the team
+Further subnet roadmap is in progress.